shutter-network/shutter-dao/README.md

 # Shutter DAO blueprint

-This is the official blueprint for the Shutter DAO.
-Below, you will find the instructions to deploy the Shutter DAO and how to modify the configuration parameters.
+This is the official blueprint for a Shutter DAO.
+Below, you will find the instructions to deploy a Shutter DAO and how to modify the configuration parameters.

 This repo comes with a suggested default configuration.
 If you intend to deploy with the proposed configuration, you can skip the step `2) Modify DAO Parameters`.